KhalfaniW/Support-and-Ressitance-Boxes-/README.md

 The puple line on the y axis in this image is the line of death.The purple line moves wtih time as new prices are graphed.
 After enough time passes and the purple line reaches a box then it will be deleted.

+It checks if price stays in the box when a new bar is created and uses the  mql4 tool to create an alert.

 *when looking at the source it is better to look at in a c++ ide so it color codes it.